 See Related: Conservation vs. Preservation

-The Giant Panda is one of the most endangered animals in the world, but there are many organizations and people who are dedicated to helping preserve these creatures.
+The Giant Panda is one of the most vulenerable animals in the world.
+There are many organizations and people who are dedicated to helping preserve these creatures.

-Conservation efforts for Pandas include building more reserves and sanctuaries for them, increasing awareness about the plight of the Panda, and working to keep their native habitat intact.
+Conservation efforts for Pandas include building more reserves and sanctuaries for them.
+It also includes increasing awareness about the plight of the Panda, and working to keep their native habitat intact.

-Panda conservation is an ongoing effort that requires the cooperation of many different people and organizations.
+Panda conservation is an ongoing effort.
+It requires the cooperation of many different people and organizations.
 Habitat loss is the biggest threat to the Giant pandas, so preserving their natural habitat is essential to their survival.

-Deforestation and pollution are also major threats to these Pandas, so increasing awareness about these issues is also important.
+Deforestation and pollution are also major threats to these Pandas.
+Increasing awareness about these issues is also very important.

 Giant Panda captive breeding has been a focus of zoos and researchers for many years now.